kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_5.md

 - ### Generative models

   - Probability density function $p(x)$
-    - This probability density effectively describes the behavior of our training data and enables us to generate novel data by smapling from the distribution.
+    - This probability density effectively describes the behavior of our training data and enables us to generate novel data by sampling from the distribution.

 - ### Latent variable models